openeuler-mirror/raspberrypi/README.en.md

     The image name to be built.

-    For example, `openEuler-20.03-LTS.img`.
+    For example, `openEuler-20.03-LTS-SP1.img`.
 The default is `openEuler-raspi-aarch64.img`, or it is automatically generated based on parameter: `-n, --name IMAGE_NAME`.

 2.  -k, --kernel KERNEL_URL

     The URL of kernel source repository, which defaults to `https://gitee.com/openeuler/raspberrypi-kernel.git`.
+You can set the parameter as `git@gitee.com:openeuler/raspberrypi-kernel.git` or `git@gitee.com:openeuler/kernel.git` according to the requirement.

 3.  -b, --branch KERNEL_BRANCH